Childcare Options for Working Parents in Singapore

 - Social isolation for the stay-at-home parent

-Best for: Families where one income comfortably covers expenses, or where a parent has a strong preference for staying home during early years.
+Best for: Families where one income comfortably covers expenses, or where a parent strongly prefers being home.

 Option 5: Combination Approaches